 Finding immense comfort and solace between the leaves of a well written book is nothing new to me.
 It’s while getting lost in some really good books, I found myself, over and over again.
 But not often am I moved enough to take the trouble to write to the author, appreciate her for resonating with her readers, and thank her for making them feel heard!
 That’s what I happened to do when ‘Left Behind’ left me in tears, having helped me find the voice that I have silenced for over a decade.

 Dr. Nandini lost her husband, Dr. Murali, a well known urologist, to suicide in the year 2017.
 This book is her account on overcoming not just from the ensuing grief, but also from the shame and the stigma she had to put up with as a suicide loss survivor in India.
 It’s no surprise that in this country suicides are treated with contempt and the survivors who are left behind, particularly if they are women (or girls), are stigmatized, shamed and ridiculed mercilessly for what would be something they are not even responsible for.

 Like Dr. Nandini, I am a suicide loss survivor myself, and like her, I have experienced enough of shame and stigma, which I wouldn’t wish upon even the worst of my enemies.
 I was only 19 years old when my ex boyfriend passed away due to suicide, a few months after we broke up.
-I still remember how overnight, most of my so called friends had turned from well-wishers to top gossip mongers.
-All I needed at that time was some compassion, empathy and understanding, for I was confused myself; I wouldn’t have even minded indifference.
-What I instead received, was a lot of contempt, moral policing and having my name mercilessly trashed (many times even within my earshot), by known and unknown people.
+I still remember how overnight, most of my friends had turned from well-wishers to top gossip mongers.
+All I needed at that time was some compassion, empathy and understanding, for I was confused myself, I wouldn’t have even minded indifference.
+What I instead received was a lot of contempt, moral policing, and having my name mercilessly trashed (many times even within my earshot), by known and unknown people.